soichibuild/geowander-policy/privacy.md

 - Precise geolocation (latitude and longitude) necessary for gameplay
 - Diagnostic logs (e.g., error messages) may be collected for troubleshooting.
 Automatic crash reporting is not implemented at this time.
 - Password (for authentication).
 Passwords are processed solely via Firebase Authentication and are not stored by the Service Provider.
-The Application collects your device's location solely to enable core gameplay features, including:
+- Email Address (for account authentication and for contacting you with important notices regarding the service) The Application collects your device's location solely to enable core gameplay features, including:

 - Map rendering, Street View interactions, guessing locations, and scoring